anony121221/Twisted-Autojoiner/README.md

 TwistedAutojoiner.ahk

-On first launch, a Setup Instructions window will appear.
-Follow the steps.
+Read the Setup Instructions on first launch.

-Click Start to begin auto-joining attempts.
+Press Start to begin the auto-join process.

-Click Stop to end the loop.
+Press Stop to end it.

 Close the window to save its position and exit.

-How It Works (Technical Summary)
+TECHNICAL DETAILS

-The script looks for an active Roblox window using executable names like:
+The script attempts to detect Roblox using executable names such as:

 RobloxPlayerBeta.exe